 Arguably, the most well-known of these parks is Yosemite, which covers a range of nearly 1,200 square miles and is surrounded by a thick brush of forestland.

 Yosemite is known worldwide for its biodiversity, offering everything from lakes and streams to waterfalls, glaciers, and meadows.
 Together with this, it’s home to a huge variety of animals, including grizzly bears and foxes, and wild and whimsical plant life to see on a day trip.

-On the topic of flora, Yosemite also features three massive sequoia groves worthy of a visit in their own right.
+On flora, Yosemite also features three massive sequoia groves worthy of a visit in their own right.
 If this park is on your itinerary, some must-visit spots include the El Capitan granite monolith, the largest single piece of granite in the world, and the Wawona Tunnel View.

 Kings Canyon National Park

-The expansive and mountainous Kings Canyon National Park is the second great park to make our list.
+The expansive and mountainous Kings Canyon National Park is the second great park on our list.
 Named for its plummeting, mile-deep valley, this region of the Sierra is exceptional for camping, offering three different sites and over 300 lots.

-From any of these camping grounds, you can embark on numerous hiking trails, which range in levels of difficulty.
+From any of these camping grounds, you can embark on numerous hiking trails with difficulty levels.
 But if you’re not up for camping, you can book a stay at John Muir Lodge, which has a restaurant and a fully stocked general store.